kyleyhw/ibkr_quant_core/PROJECT_PLAN.md

 ## Phase 3: Feature Engineering & ML Model Training
 11. [pending] Create a script in research/ for model training.
-12. [pending] Create a Jupyter notebook in `research/` for model training.
+12. [pending] Create a script in research/ for model training.
 13. [pending] Save the trained model artifact to the `models/` directory.

 ## Phase 4: Machine Learning Strategy Implementation